-This is our premier imprint for Christian non-fiction and fiction, ministerial resources, educational, and other non-fiction and fiction works not conflicting with Christian principles and values.
+This is our premier imprint for Christian non-fiction and fiction, ministerial resources, educational materials, and other non-fiction and fiction works not conflicting with Christian principles and values.

 • Marbry Books

 Although The Laurus Company is known for being a Christian publisher, we do publish fiction that is not Christian-specific through our Marbry Books imprint, as long as it does not violate Christian values and ethics.
-We will never publish anything that is considered pornographic in nature or “dark” fantasy.
+We will never publish anything that is considered profane or pornographic in nature, or “dark” fantasy.

 • Laurus Junior Series